Viswajith-m/Heart-disease-prediction-ML/README.md

 ## Problem Definition

-Predict the likelihood of heart disease based on certain features.
+**Problem Definition:**
+The aim of this project is to develop a machine learning model that can predict the likelihood of an individual having heart disease based on various health-related features.
+The model will be trained on a dataset containing information such as age, gender, cholesterol levels, blood pressure, and other relevant factors.
+The primary objective is to create a reliable and accurate predictive tool that can assist in early identification and intervention for individuals at risk of heart disease, ultimately contributing to improved healthcare outcomes.